merrynhr/CV/README.md

 **Acknowledge App** (October 2021 - ongoing)

 _React native developer_
-- Working with the Acknowledge team has allowed me to practise debugging a relatively large codebase in a framework I hadn’t previously used.
+- Working with the Acknowledge team has provided practise debugging a relatively large codebase in a framework I hadn’t previously used.
 For instance I was able to identify and fix a bug related to user sign in by testing user experience on an iOS simulator.

 - Using communication skills developed as a teacher, I have enjoyed working through the codebase with newer team members, introducing them to the app’s design and functionality, and answering questions about project workflow.
 This has resulted in faster integration into the team.